Harry and Meghan’s hometown of Montecito evacuated

 More severe weather is forecast for California this week after days of heavy rain, snow and damaging winds, raising the potential for flooding, rising rivers and mudslides on already saturated soils.

-A flash flood warning is in place with Santa Barbara, where Montecito is located, along with neighouring counties of Santa Maria and Lompoc CA until 4.45pm (PST), the National Weather Service reported.
+A flash flood warning is in place with Santa Barbara, where Montecito is located, along with neighouring counties of Santa Maria and Lompoc CA until 4.45pm (PST), the National Weather Service (NWS) reported.
+Parts of the coastal Highway 1 were closed due to flooding, officials warned.

-Fve years ago, 23 people were killed in a mudslide in Montecito, AP reported, and 100 homes were destroyed.
+Five years ago, 23 people were killed in a mudslide in Montecito, AP reported, and 100 homes were destroyed.

 It is unclear whether the Duke and Duchess of Sussex and their two young children were at home when the evacuation order was issued.
 The Independent has contacted their representatives for comment.

 Prince Harry has been the subject of wall-to-wall media coverage for days ahead of the publication of his memoir, Spare, on Tuesday.
+He spoke about his relationship with the royal family and alleged mistreatment of himself and his wife in a series of TV interviews with ITV, Good Morning America and 60 Minutes which were aired ahead of the book’s release.

 Other residents of the ritzy, coastal enclave include Oprah Winfrey, Adam Levine and Ellen DeGeneres.
 The evacuation order affects about 10,000 people.